linode/docs/docs/applications/containers/beginners-guide-to-LXD/index.md

 Filesystem      Size  Used Avail Use% Mounted on /dev/sda         49G  2.0G   45G   5% /
 {{< /output >}}
-In this case there are 45GB of free disk space.
+In this case there is 45GB of free disk space.
 LXD requires at least 15GB of space for the storage needs of containers.
-We will allocate 15GB of space for LXD, leaving 30GB of free space for the needs server.
+We will allocate 15GB of space for LXD, leaving 30GB of free space for the needs of the server.

 4. Run `lxd init` to initialize LXD: